reini1305/pdc-transform/README.md

 #include <pdc-transform/pdc-transform.h>
 ```

+* `pdc_transform_gdraw_command_image_draw_transformed` will make a copy of the `GDrawCommandImage` internally such as to leave your original unharmed.

+* The other functions _will_ modify the passed in `GDrawCommandImage`.

-* The function will make a copy of the `GDrawCommandImage` internally such as to leave your original unharmed.
-This repository contains a sample app that cycles through 64 standard PDCs provided by Pebble and shows what can be created using this little library.
+* This repository contains a sample app that cycles through 64 standard PDCs provided by Pebble and shows what can be created using this little library.

 ![screenshot](screenshots/animation.gif)